 Colorectal Cancer Early Detection

-According to the American Cancer Society, beginning at age 50, both men and women should follow one of these testing schedules:
+According to the American Cancer Society, beginning at age 50, both men and women at average risk should follow one of these screening tests below:

 Tests that find polyps and cancer

 - CT colonography (virtual colonoscopy) every 5 years*

 Tests that mainly find cancer

 - Fecal occult blood test (FOBT) every year*,**

 - Fecal immunochemical test (FIT) every year*, **